chrisbartoloburlo/stmonitor/README.md

 A tool ([Synth](https://github.com/chrisbartoloburlo/stmonitor/blob/master/monitor/src/main/scala/monitor/Synth.scala)) that, given a session type _S_, can synthesise the Scala code of a type-checked monitor that verifies at runtime whether an interaction abides by _S_, and signatures usable to implement a process that interacts according to _S_.
 The generated monitors are embedded with runtime data checks as specified in the session types.
 More information about this approach can be found [here]().

+These instructions are for recreating and executing the example found in the paper, namely, the login example.
+We assume a Unix-like operating system with Java 8 as default JRE/JDK which can be downloaded from [here](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html).

 ### Compile the sources
 This project uses the **`sbt`** build tool which can be downloaded from [here](https://www.scala-sbt.org/0.13/docs/Setup.html) (sbt v.
 0.13.x).
 Once installed, open a terminal in `stmonitor/`* and execute the command `sbt compile`.